SebastianUA/terraform/google_cloud_platform/examples/compute_autoscaler/README.md

-# Work with AWS COMPUTE_AUTOSCALER via terraform
+# Work with COMPUTE_AUTOSCALER via terraform

 A terraform module for making COMPUTE_AUTOSCALER.